Thai lottery

 Thailand's official national lottery (สลากกินแบ่ง, RTGS: salak kinbaeng) is administered by The Government Lottery Office (GLO).
 The lottery is drawn on the first and the sixteenth of every month.
 It is one of only two forms of legalised gambling permitted in Thailand, the other being horse racing in Bangkok.

 The lottery in Thailand is hugely popular despite the low odds of winning and the unfavourable payout ratio.
-The payout ratio for the Thai lottery is 60%, as compared with world-wide averages of 74% for bingo, 81% for horse racing, 89% for slot machines, and 98% in blackjack (basic rules).
+The payout ratio for the Thai lottery is 60%, as compared to worldwide averages of 74% for bingo, 81% for horse racing, 89% for slot machines, and 98% for blackjack (basic rules).
 It is the most popular legal form of gambling in Thailand.

 Around 19.2 of 67 million Thais played the government lottery, spending 76 billion baht (US$2.3 billion) in 2014, according to the Family Network Foundation's Secretary Wanchai Boonpracha.
 Unlike in most countries, where the government licenses and monitors the lottery business, the Thai GLO itself prints and sells the tickets to wholesalers.
-The strict laws that forbid other gambling activities results in the GLO pocketing 28% of lottery profits for state use.
+The strict laws that forbid other gambling activities result in the GLO pocketing 28% of lottery profits for state use.